 Rather than having a large lawn, it would save water to have a smaller lawn bordered by low-water plants and flowers.
 The result can be a colorful array of plant species that require little maintenance.

 It is not necessary to have only indigenous plants when planning a xeriscape design.
-Irises, roses and tulips are examples of plants that will thrive in a dry garden.
+Irises, roses and tulips are examples of plants that also thrive in a dry conditions.

 One of the pleasures of xeriscape gardening is knowing you can leave your garden, even in a time of drought or extreme heat, and it will still be alive when you return.